emil19851/Form_Automation/README.md

 This is a simple project for trying out Selenium together with TestNG.

-Remember to change the CHROME_DRIVER_LOCATION variable in the Utils class to match the path to chromedriver.
+Remember to change the CHROME_DRIVER_LOCATION variable in the Utils class to match the path to the chromedriver path on your computer.